ANTI MONEY LAUNDERING POLICY

 Board resolution authorizing the opening of the account and conferring authority on signatories to the account;

-The original or a certified copy of the Certificate of Incorporation, authenticated where the body is incorporated outside of Saint Vincent and the Grenadines, or Certificate of Registration where the body was incorporated abroad but registered under the Companies Act;
+The original or a certified copy of the Certificate of Incorporation, authenticated where the body is incorporated outside of Republic of Marshall Islands, or Certificate of Registration where the body was incorporated abroad but registered under the Companies Act;

 Satisfactory evidence of the identity of all account signatories, details of their relationship with the company and if they are not employees, an explanation of the relationship.
 All signatories must be verified in accordance with the identification and verification of identity requirements of natural persons;